About the Filerimos Monastery Trail

 Isobaa Merino Zip-Neck Base Layer

 I was very satisfied with the Isobaa Merino Zip-Neck base layer which I tested on this hike.
 The base layer is moisture-wicking, breathable and quick-drying.
 It is also made of very soft fabric and therefore very comfortable to wear.
 The zipper allows you to regulate the temperature which was perfect for this hike because it was relatively warm at the starting point but colder at the top of the hill.
+Read the full review here.

 Tifosi Davos Sunglasses

 The Tifosi Davos have become my favorite sunglasses because they provide great coverage and excellent protection against the sun.
 I’m also very satisfied with the fit and the quality.
 The sunglasses are very light and thus perfect for sports.
 They come with three lenses (smoke, AC red and clear).
 Lenses can be changed without tools.
+You can read the full review here.

 Conclusion and photo gallery